 Frequently Asked Questions

-The MFT degree program is offered as both a semester-long and 8-week term program and is open for enrollment during each of those respective enrollment periods.
-You can find our 8-week term academic calendar here.
+The master’s program is offered as both a semester-long and eight-week term program and is open for enrollment during each of those respective enrollment periods.
+You can find our eight-week term academic calendar here.

-The MA MFT degree program is a 60-credit program and takes a minimum of 2 years to complete, either across 6 semesters or 13 terms, depending on which calendar is applicable to you.
+The MA MFT degree program is a 60-credit program and takes a minimum of two years to complete, either across six semesters or 13 terms, depending on which calendar is applicable to you.